 Saving On Other Hotels With the Chase Ultimate Rewards Travel Portal

-It’s not just the Hyatt Ziva Los Cabos you can book cheaply through the Chase Ultimate Rewards Travel Portal – I even found some good rates at the all-inclusive Hilton Los Cabos.
+It’s not just the Hyatt Ziva Los Cabos you can book cheaply through the Ultimate Rewards Travel Portal – I even found some good rates at the all-inclusive Hilton Los Cabos.
 The cheapest rate displayed on the Hilton website was $332 per night for a Deluxe Oceanview room with a balcony and King bed in late March.
 The same room was selling for $244.06 or 19,525 Ultimate Rewards points per night.

-Keep in mind, the rates displayed on the Chase Ultimate Rewards Travel website include taxes, while hotel websites usually display the pre-tax rates only.
+Keep in mind, the rates displayed on the Ultimate Rewards Travel Portal include taxes, while hotel websites usually display the pre-tax rates only.
 I found this to be the case with many other hotels in Mexico, like the Banyan Tree Cabo Marques in Acapulco – the rates were pretty much the same in this case, except the Ultimate Rewards rate included taxes while the hotel website did not.